sdondley/ClimateChangeChat/notes/raku_programming_language_notes.md

 # Raku Programming Language Notes

-These are quick reference notes for myself so I don't have to keep looking up the same thing in the docs.
+These are quick reference notes for myself so I don't have to keep looking up the same thing in the docs months later after I forget them.
 Not meant to be pedagogical.

 # Regexes
 * regexes almost have to be relearned coming from perl